 Results

 A total of 43,173 patients were finally induced in this study (Figure 1).
-Mean BMI of total study population was 24.7±3.4 kg/m2.
+Mean BMI of the total study population was 24.7±3.4 kg/m2.
 Mean age was 71.3±10.0 years and mean CHA2DS2-VASc score was 3.9±1.7.
-Patient distribution according to BMI is presented in Figure 2.
-Among the total study population, 2.7% were categorized into underweight, 27.6% were normal weight, 24.5% were overweight, 38.9% were obese I, and 6.3% were classified as obese II groups, respectively.
+Patient distribution according to BMI groups is presented in Figure 2.
+Among the total study population, 2.7% were categorized as ‘underweight’, 27.6% were ‘normal weight’, 24.5% were ‘overweight’, 38.9% were ‘obese I’, and 6.3% were classified as ‘obese II’, respectively.

 Baseline characteristics

 Baseline characteristics according to BMI categories are presented in Table 1.
 Patients with lower BMI were older, more likely to have a previous history of ischemic stroke, and had a higher CHA2DS2-VASc score.
-Chronic obstructive pulmonary disease and any cancer were also more prevalent in patients with lower BMI.
-Patients with higher BMI were more likely to have more comorbidities such as hypertension, diabetes, dyslipidemia and peripheral artery disease.
+Chronic obstructive pulmonary disease and any cancer were more prevalent in patients with lower BMI.
+Patients with higher BMI were more likely to have more comorbidities such as hypertension, diabetes mellitus, dyslipidemia and peripheral artery disease.
 For heart failure and myocardial infarction, the underweight group showed the highest prevalence among the study population.
 Mean body weight was 44 kg in underweight, 55 kg in normal, 62 kg in overweight, 71 kg in obese I, and 83 kg in obese II group, respectively.
-Patients in underweight group, 79.5% of patients were extremely low body weight (<50 kg), 20.3% of patients were 50-60kg, and only 0.3% of patients (n=3) were over 60 kg.
-Patients in the obese II group, 99.6% of patients were over 60 kg and only 0.4% of patients (n=11) were under 60 kg.
+Of the patients in underweight group, 79.5% were extremely low body weight (<50 kg), 20.3% of were 50-60kg, and only 0.3% of patients (n=3) were over 60 kg.
+Patients in the obese II group, 99.6% were over 60 kg and only 0.4% (n=11) were under 60 kg.

-Among the total study population, 22% of patients received warfarin and 78% of patients received NOACs.
-Among patients with NOACs, 36.4% were prescribed rivaroxaban, 20.8% were dabigatran, 25.2% were apixaban, and 17.5% were edoxaban.
-There was no significant difference in the proportion of warfarin vs. NOACs according to BMI categories.
-In patients with NOACs, patients with lower BMI had a higher chance to receive lower dose NOACs.
+Of the total study population, 22% received warfarin and 78% received NOACs.
+Among patients with NOACs, 36.4% were prescribed rivaroxaban, 20.8% dabigatran, 25.2% apixaban, and 17.5% edoxaban.
+There were no significant differences in the proportion of warfarin vs. NOACs use according to BMI categories.
+In patients taking NOACs, patients with lower BMI had a higher likelihood of receiving lower dose NOACs.

 Association between clinical outcomes and body mass index